arxis-io/eCatalog/eCat/3.0/README.md

 # eCat 3.0

 eCat 3.0 is the successor of eCat 2.3.
-Please check the changelog to see what's added or changed.
+Please check below to see what's added or changed.
+To see the complete spec please check [eCat 3.0 Specification](Spec.md).

 ## Changelog